Joellen Riley: Career

 After the defeat of Paul Keating by John Howard and the commencement of the tabling of the Workplace Relations Act 1996, Riley became interested in labour law and, soon thereafter, began to teach the area and completed a Ph.D., under the supervision of Ronald C. McCallum and Patrick Parkinson, in employment, equity, and commercial law.

 Riley also attended the Macquarie Graduate School of Management, where she earned a Graduate Diploma of Management.

 Following the departure of Gillian Triggs as Dean of the Sydney Law School in mid-2012, Riley was appointed as Triggs' successor in early 2013.
+She was made emeritus professor in 2019 following her retirement for the University of Sydney.

 Personal life

 Riley is married to lawyer John Munton, with whom she has two daughters, Alexandra and Philippa.